sagar27786/doohgle/backend/DEPLOYMENT.md

 ### 🔄 Continuous Deployment

-Once set up, any push to your main branch will automatically trigger a new deployment.
+Once set up, any push to your merged branch will automatically trigger a new deployment.

 For manual deployment:
 1. Push changes to GitHub